robotology/whole-body-controllers/README.md

 ## Installation and usage

+- clone the repository on your pc by running on a terminal `git clone https://github.com/robotology/whole-body-controllers`, or dowload the repository.

 - set the environmental variable `YARP_ROBOT_NAME` in the `.bashrc` file to be the name of the robot you want to control.
 List of supported robot names:

   | Robot Names | Associated URDF Model |